MRU-CSIS-3512-202201-001/asg-01-instructions/teamwork.md

 # Teamwork

-I have grouped folks up as described before, respecting the OLPN requests I received prior to the deadline.

-These groups have been mixed up a bit - just because you're at the top of the list here doesn't mean that you were one of the first to complete milestone 1.
+I have grouped folks up using my Secret Sauce algorithm that takes into account success in milestone 1, progress in milestone 2, marks from the quizzes, karma, current moon phase, and other various astronomical signs and portents.
+I've also respected any requests NOT to be paired with someone as well as tried to accommodate requests to work with certain people.
+Whew.

+If you have not completed milestones 1 or 2 to any significant degree, I have placed you together in a group.

+Each group will receive an email from me so that you know at least your partner's name and email.

 | Team # | Member | Member | Member |
 | :----: | ------ | ------ | :----: |